AngleProtocol/angle-docs/resources/app-faq.md

 As detailed here [link to the global FAQ], all collateral/agTokens pools are separated and managed by independent contract.
 This means that, even though pools for a given collateral can use the same strategies, it could be the case that they don't or that some parameters related to these strategies differ.

 Additionally, the amount put by users minting on these pools will differ, which will impact the multiplier effect explained here [link to multiplier effect explanation], and change the APYs for SLPs.

+### What happens if the pools doesn't have enough funds?

+If SLPs want to withdraw more funds that are currently in a pool (due to funds being lent out), their transactions will get reverted.
+To prevent this from happening, we display an alert informing the users and preventing them to make the transaction.

+They should wait for the next harvest() call from strategies, which should send funds back to the pool.